Looking for televisions?Start shopping

 - You're looking for ways to save energy.
 LCD TVs often consume less power than plasma models of the same size.

 Q: I keep seeing ads for "LED TVs."
-Is this a new type of HDTV?
+Is that a different type of TV?

 A: Not really.
 An "LED TV" is simply an LCD TV that uses LEDs to illuminate the image instead of conventional fluorescent lights.
 TVs with LED backlighting generally have higher contrast ratios and more accurate colors.
 They're also typically more energy efficient than fluorescent-backlit sets.